Ole Olsen (speedway rider): Career summary

-In 1976, he joined the Coventry Bees where he enjoyed the most success, winning two British League titles as well as the 1981 League Cup.
+In 1976, Olsen joined the Coventry Bees where he enjoyed the most success, winning two British League titles as well as the 1981 League Cup.
 Olsen has also won the British League Riders' Championship in 1972, 1976, 1977 and 1978.

 Olsen was close to winning two further World Championship titles.
 In the 1972 final at London's famous Wembley Stadium, whilst in second place of his first heat he fell and failed to score.
 Despite winning his other four heats, he was beaten by Mauger and Sweden's Bernt Persson.

-Ole won his second World Championship in 1975 with a 15-point maximum at Wembley.
+Olsen won his second World Championship in 1975 with a 15-point maximum at Wembley.
 The very next night he won the Danish Championship in Vojens.
 Unbelievably though, Olsen failed to qualify for the 1976 World Final in Poland when he could only manage 12th in the Intercontinental Final at Wembley.
 He only scored 6 points in the IC Final after being excluded from his first race, suffering engine failure in the very next race, and only managing three second places in his next three rides.

-In 1977 at the Ullevi stadium in Gothenburg where he had won his first championship in 1971, Australian rider John Boulger fell on a rain soaked track whilst Olsen was leading.
+In 1977 at the Ullevi stadium in Gothenburg, where he had won his first championship in 1971, Australian rider John Boulger fell on a rain soaked track whilst Olsen was leading.
 In the re-run of the heat, Olsen was beaten by the eventual winner Mauger again, though he had to defeat England's Michael Lee in a run-off to finish third in the championship (reigning World Champion Peter Collins finished second behind Mauger).

-Ole Olsen won his final Individual World Championship in 1978 at Wembley scoring 13 points from his five rides.
+Olsen won his final Individual World Championship in 1978 at Wembley scoring 13 points from his five rides.
 He finished one point clear of Englishman Gordon Kennett, and two points in front of third placed Scott Autrey from the United States.
 He was involved in a run-off for third place in 1979 at the Silesian Stadium in Katowice, Poland.
 Olsen finished last in the run-off won by Michael Lee from American Kelly Moran and Australian champion Billy Sanders.
 His last place saw him finally classified 6th in his title defence.
 1979 was the last of a record 6 World Championships won by Ivan Mauger.